datopian/ckan-cloud-operator/docs/DISASTER-RECOVERY.md

   * image: `viderum/ckan-cloud-operator` (recommended to use a specific image hash, see the ckan-cloud-operator travis job on GitHub)
   * volumes: mount the kubeconfig secret on any path, refer to it in the KUBECONFIG environment variable
   * environment variables: `KUBECONFIG=/path/to/.kubeconfig`
-  * command: `bash -l -c "db gcloudsql create-all-backups"`
+  * command: `db gcloudsql create-all-backups`
   * parallelism: 1
   * completions: 1

+Create an additional cronjob for each instance, use the following command: `db gcloudsql create-all-backups --db-prefix PREFIX`

 ### Kubernetes and volume snapshots